openstax/napkin-notes/phil/openstax-editor-review.md

 - copy and paste elements into the "clipboard" (not the Operating System one)
 - add up to 3 headings, and a code block
-- bold/italic/underline/subscript/superscript
+- bold/italic/underline/subscript/superscript/lists (ordered and unordered), indent/outdent

+## Links

-- link to:
+You can link to:

-  - part of this page (heading, example, note, equation) **does not seem to work for me**
+- part of this page (heading, example, note, equation)
 - external website
 - an uploaded document

+You cannot:

-  - but **not** to another part of the book
+- link to another part of the book

 ## Figures